wdawson/okta.github.io/_source/_posts/2017-03-16-spring-boot-saml.md

 {% img blog/spring-boot-saml/connection-not-private.png alt:"Connection Not Private" width:"800" %}{: .center-image }

 Click the "ADVANCED" link at the bottom.
-Then click the "proceed to localhost (unsafe)” link.
+Then click the "proceed to localhost (unsafe)" link.

 {% img blog/spring-boot-saml/connection-not-private-proceed.png alt:"Proceed to localhost" width:"800" %}{: .center-image }